Try FlashBoot for 99% Bootability!

 In the Utilities menu you can find a Measure USB Performance menu entry - 100 loops should take between 1 to 5 seconds.
 If it takes much longer than this, your BIOS has very bad USB driver code!
 Some bad BIOSes can take over 40 seconds!

 Try grub4dos 0.4.6a with it's own USB 2.0 driver to replace the BIOS USB driver.
-To do this, use the 'Install the Grub4dos USB driver' menu entry in the Utilities Menu.
+To do this, use the 'Install the Grub4dos USB driver' menu entry in the Utilities Menu (or hold down the SHIFT key just before E2B boots).
 If the driver successfully detects a USB device then try the Measure USB Performance test again to see if it is faster.

-To always enable the Grub4dos USB driver use set GRUB_USB=Y in your \_ISO\MyE2B.cfg file to permanently enable it.
+To always enable the Grub4dos USB driver use set GRUB_USB=Y in your \_ISO\MyE2B.cfg file to permanently enable it (not recommended).

-It is a USB 2.0 driver but may not work on all systems with USB 2.0 ports however.
+It is a USB 2.0 driver and may not work on all systems with USB 2.0 ports however.

 Use a fast USB 3.0 drive if possible (even if you only have USB 2.0 ports).
 Slow USB 2.0 Flash drives can drastically affect the time it takes for the Main menu to appear.
 USB 2.0 card readers are notoriously slow!